nikita-moor/latin-dictionary/Dumesnil1819/README.md

 Custom styles [article-style.css][2] are optional but strongly recommended to the users of GoldenDict.
 See application's [FAQ][1] for setting up.

-## States and limitations

-I am going to continue fixing this index.
-Text of the articles will be transcribed, but it could take very long time.

 ## License

 <a rel="license" href="http://creativecommons.org/publicdomain/mark/1.0/">